rekhaDevs/samagragovernance.in/src/pages/team/index.md

-      An opportunity to create measurable impact at scale, through contextual solutions informed by a bottom-up understanding of governance structures, brought Ria to Samagra.
+      An opportunity to create measurable impact at scale, through contextual solutions informed by a bottom-up understanding of governance structures, brought her to Samagra.
 Currently, she is part of the Anamaya team in Odisha.
     image: /img/edited_img_7635.jpg
     linkedInProfile: 'https://www.linkedin.com/in/ria-goyal-2b3935189/'